Hanzo (Overwatch): Appearances

-Overwatch

-According to the character's fictional biography, Hanzo Shimada is 38, and was formerly based in the fictional Japanese town Hanamura.
+According to the character's fictional biography, Hanzo Shimada is 40, and was formerly based in the fictional Japanese town Hanamura.
 Hanzo belongs to the Shimada family, a clan of assassins.
 As the eldest son in the family, Hanzo was bound by duty to inherit the Shimada empire from his father, Sojiro Shimada.
 From an early age, he was trained for that responsibility and showed skill in martial arts, bowmanship and swordplay.
 Upon his father's death, the clan elders instructed Hanzo to straighten out his younger brother Genji who was following a carefree, playboy lifestyle.
 When Genji refused, the clan elders forced Hanzo to kill him.
 Though, unbeknown to him, Genji was saved by Overwatch doctor Angela Ziegler.
 The act of killing his brother broke Hanzo's heart and drove him to abandon the clan.
 The lore states that Hanzo currently travels the world, "attempting to restore his honor and put the ghosts of his past to rest."

-Heroes of the Storm

 Hanzo was added to the Blizzard's crossover multiplayer online battle arena game Heroes of the Storm in December 2017, as part of the "Dragons of the Nexus" event.
 Hanzo's kit in the game is similar to his Overwatch abilities, including the charged, scatter, and sonic shot, wall-climb, and Dragonstrike.

-Other appearances
+In 2026, Hanzo was one of several characters included in Overwatch Rush, a mobile game developed by Blizzard.

+In other media

 Hanzo, as he appears in "Tracer: Reflections", the tenth issue in the tie-in, digital comic series.
 Art by Miki Montlló.

-Animations

 In May 2016, Hanzo made his first appearance in Dragons, the third in a series of animated shorts.
 In the short, Hanzo returns to the Shimada castle in Hanamura to honor his brother Genji on the anniversary of their fight and the resulting latter's apparent death.
 Despite numerous guards being present, he is able to easily overpower them before they can alert anyone else.
 While making offerings at his brother's shrine, a man appears from out of the shadows, whom Hanzo presumes was sent to kill him.
 The two fight evenly matched until Hanzo, out of arrows, attempts to use Dragonstrike to defeat his opponent.
 To his surprise, the assassin is also able to use the Shimada dragons and turns them against him.
 Defeated, Hanzo coldly accepts his death.
 The assassin spares Hanzo and reveals himself to be Genji, alive after all these years.
 The cybernetic ninja tells Hanzo that he has forgiven him for having attempted to kill him.
 When Genji attempts to leave, Hanzo draws out his bow, labelling him a fool and stating that "real life is not like the stories [their] father told [them]".
 Despite this, Genji said that he still believed in his brother and had hope for him before leaving.
 With Genji gone, Hanzo returned to finish his offering.